johnfedoruk/bangular/aio/content/guide/forms.md

 Using `ngModel` in a form gives you more than just two-way data binding.
 It also tells you if the user touched the control, if the value changed, or if the value became invalid.

-The *NgModel* directive doesn't just track state; it updates the control with special Angular CSS classes that reflect the state.
+The *NgModel* directive doesn't just track state; it updates the control with special Bangular CSS classes that reflect the state.
 You can leverage those class names to change the appearance of the control.

 <table>